 - Purchase of real property (land building)

-- Car/Truck if exclusively used for business (e.g. a Food delivery business or a Taxi service)
+- Car/Truck if exclusively used for business (e.g. a Food delivery business or a Taxi service).
+It would also be beneficial to license the vehicle as a commercial vehicle.

 You should note that E-2 expenses do not have to be made in the United States and can be items that you purchased in the past (even before the business started) as long as you have a receipt.

-Poor E-2 Expenses (These expenses are almost never included as they are disregarded and are seen as “reaching” by most Consulates.)
+Poor E-2 Expenses (These expenses are not usually included as they are disregarded and are seen as “reaching” by most Consulates.)

 - Travel Accommodations (Hotel)